Your 2026 Horoscope Is Here — & It's Going To Be A Very Productive Year For You

 Cancer Sun & Rising:

 Cancer, this is your year to shine.
-Jupiter is riding high on your sign until June 30th, bringing success in your endeavors.
+Jupiter is riding high on your sign until June 30th, bringing success in your endeavours.
 Your social life will be thriving as a result.
-However, Saturn and Neptune’s conjunction on February 20th is going to make you question your goals.
-Don't stress because you'll be able to figure out your path by reflecting over the summer when Mercury backstrokes on your sun from June 29th to July 23rd.
+However, Saturn and Neptune’s conjunction on February 21st is going to make you question your goals.
+Don't stress because you'll be able to figure out your path by reflecting over the winter when Mercury backstrokes on your sun from June 30th to July 24th.
 A new version of a former dream is going to stimulate your mind.
 It could be professional, romantic, or travel coded.
 You should go for it and not look back.
 Embrace the notion and rise to the occasion, wherever it takes you.
 July 26th’s nodal ingress into Aquarius and Leo is going to help you boss up to be the strongest and most efficient version of yourself.
 Overall, 2026 is the year of the crab.

 Leo Sun & Rising:

 Leo, intimacy stems from the willingness to express vulnerabilities.
-As someone who has a prideful demeanor, this can be challenging.
+As someone who has a prideful demeanour, this can be challenging.
 Fortunately, 2026 urges you to lean into relationships.
-The eclipses on February 17th and August 12th, combined with Jupiter’s entrance into your sun sign on June 30th and Pluto’s continuing transit through your seventh house of personal connections, glow up your vibe and desire to commit.
+The eclipses on February 17th and August 13th, combined with Jupiter’s entrance into your sun sign on June 30th and Pluto’s continuing transit through your seventh house of personal connections, glow up your vibe and desire to commit.
 Even if you’re in a partnership, you’ll want to work through the insecurities and vulnerabilities you encounter.
-Being open and honest with your partner and friends when Uranus swings into Gemini on August 25th can help create a better dynamic and ease your daily stresses.
-The ability to trust your significant other during Venus and Mercury retrograde in the fall, when you’re not around, will prove crucial and beneficial for the future.
+Being open and honest with your partner and friends when Uranus swings into Gemini on April 26th can help create a better dynamic and ease your daily stresses.
+The ability to trust your significant other during Venus and Mercury retrograde, when you’re not around, will prove crucial and beneficial for the future.
 You won’t have to worry about them doing the right thing — you’ll know that they are.

 AdvertisementADVERTISEMENT